 "As It Disappears: A Cultural Study of Rural China", Ray Art Center, Shanghai, 2015

-China's Vanishing Worlds - Countryside, Traditions and Cultural Spaces (M.I.T.
-Press)
+China's Vanishing Worlds - Countryside, Traditions and Cultural Spaces (The MIT Press)

 Just a few kilometers from the glittering skylines of Shanghai and Beijing, we encounter a vast countryside, an often forgotten and seemingly limitless landscape stretching far beyond the outskirts of the cities.
 Following traces of old trade routes, once-flourishing marketplaces, abandoned country estates, decrepit model villages, and the sites of mystic rituals, the authors of this book spent seven years exploring, photographing, and observing the vast interior of China, where the majority of Chinese people live in ways virtually unchanged for centuries.